 Policy Ref.
 Site Name Description Progress Mixed Use Sites MU1 Ebbw Vale Northern Corridor Strategic mixed-use employment site - on land at Rhyd-y-Blew (29.8 ha of which 13.2 ha is the indicative developable area) Part of Enterprise Zone.
 Full application approved (2013/0199) in February 2014 for access and engineering works which have been completed.
 The sewerage connection works have also been completed.
 A full application has been approved (c/2018/0310) for the erection of a 4955 sq.m (50,000 sq.ft) employment unit for B1, B2 or B8 uses.
-No development has taken place to date.
+The development has been completed.
 Employment and road side services - at Bryn Serth (22.8 ha of which 10.5 ha is the indicative developable area) Part of Enterprise Zone Full planning has been approved (C/2018/0310 for the erection of a 4955 sq.m (50,000 sq.ft) employment unit for B1, B2 or B8 uses.
-Work has not started to date.
+Development has been completed.
 The Council are currently working with the landowners of the site to bring the remaining site forward.
-Commercial leisure hub - commercial leisure and associated A3 uses (4 ha) Outline planning application (2013/0170) for 250 housing units on the former reservoir site has been granted subject to the signing of a S106 agreement, which is currently being re-negotiated.
-Residential - 805 homes including 10% affordable housing on three parcels of land (23 ha) (It should be noted that not all of the existing facilities are required to relocate to enable the provision of 805 homes) (2018/0217) at Land at Bryn Serth has been completed.
-A further planning application (C/2019/0005) has been submitted by Persimmon Homes for 277 units on the former school and college site.
+Commercial leisure hub - commercial leisure and associated A3 uses (4 ha) Outline planning application (2013/0170) for 250 housing units on the former reservoir site has been granted. the S106 agreement has been signed to secure affordable housing.
+(2018/0217) Development at Land at Bryn Serth has been completed.
+Residential - 805 homes including 10% affordable housing on three parcels of land (23 ha) (It should be noted that not all of the existing facilities are required to relocate to enable the provision of 805 homes) A further planning application (C/2019/0005) has been submitted by Persimmon Homes for 277 units on the former school and college site.
 The site is under construction.
-These are being secured through S106 contributions and/or on site works.
-Outline permission granted (c/2022/0123)for 10 detached self build properties on Cemetery Rd.
+Affordable homes are being secured through S106 contributions.
+Outline planning permission has been grated on the Former Rhyd-y-Blew Reservoir Site (C/2013/0170) for up to 250 dwellings.
+The S106 agreement was signed on 07/06/2024.